mohammad-aloufi/audible-credit-spending/README.md

 6. project.ipynb: the jupyter notebook that contains everything from data exploration to building the machine learning pipeline and creating the actual model.
 7. README.md: the README for the repo.
 8. requirements.txt: Library requirements.

+# Improvements and difficulty

+I think that collecting the data was the hardest part.
+It took me some time to gather everything and label every book.
+But I made a script to help with that, and it actually helped.
+As for the improvements, I'm honestly happy that I managed to get to an excellent accuracy with my model, and for me that means I really did good with all the steps I did before, from data collection to building the machine learning pipeline and what not, however, I think that it could be deceiving just as much.
+I think I need more data to really test the model.
+For now I have just 100 books and it's enough for now, but I'd love me some data that go to other ranges of numbers too.
+I also would love to improve the app even more and add a feature where you just put in the link of the book, and it gets all the required info for you and then predict on them instead of you manually typing and selecting everything.

+# Conclusion

+Throughout this project, I collected a dataset that contains some information about some books on audible, like their member price, and duration.
+I then labeled every book with if it's good to spend an audible credit on that book or not.
+I then started exploring the dataset on this notebook and made a machine learning model to hopefully help me and others to decide if it's a good idea to buy a book with a credit, or just use the 30% discount that comes with all audible memberships.
+I also made a web app where you can input the book price and the book length to see for that book if spending the credit is worth it or not.